The next NHS Innovation Accelerator (NIA) recruitment call will open in late 2022. Follow us on Twitter and check back regularly for updates.

 For general questions, please refer to the FAQs.

-This year, the NIA is recruiting for innovations which address at least one of the following themes:
+For the 2022 intake call, the NIA recruited for innovations which addressed at least one of the following themes:

 Application screening and assessment